 YouTube is the world’s #1 video sharing site, and it carries this title with pride.
 But with great power comes an insane amount of conditions, limitations and issues.

 After Google bought YouTube in 2006, it started working on a way for video creators to earn money from their videos.
 By 2007, it launched the YouTube Partner Program where video owners could enable ads on their videos and make money via ad-based revenue streams.

 It was a revolutionary time in the digital video streaming sector since vlogging was born.
 People would create videos accounting their day-to-day activities in a fun and visually attractive way.

-Over time, YouTube launched several other services like YouTube Red (now YouTube Premium), YouTube TV, YouTube Music, Vevo and its own live streaming and TVoD services.
+Over time, YouTube launched several other services like YouTube Red (now YouTube Premium), YouTube TV, YouTube Music, Vevo, TVoD services and its own live streaming solutions.